N3XTCODER-BBSR/elca-circularity-passport/README.md

 ## 🤝 Contribution

 Contributions are always welcome!
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Make your changes, and commit them using the [Conventional Commits](https://www.conventionalcommits.org/) format.
-4. Push your changes to the forked repository.
-5. Create a pull request, and we'll review your changes.
+Check the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details.

 ## 📜 License